shrideio/shoebox/README.md

 2. Rent a dedicated server.

-   This option is usually more costly than renting a VPS, however, it provides extra computation power and storage capacity for the premium.
+   This option is usually more costly than renting a VPS.
+However, it provides extra computation power and storage capacity for the premium.
 There is a limited number of affordable options in a price range of 20 to 30 USD per month.
 Usually, the price range starts at a 50 USD per month threshold.
 The dedicated server option can be considered as an expansion path for future growth.

    > WARNING: When choosing a dedicated server it is recommended to avoid renting significantly outdated hardware.
 Old hardware can potentially yield less performance than a VPS with lesser cost.